CLASSIFICATION NO. 592

-Under general direction, to provide a variety of advanced level professional treatment and program services to mental health consumers and their families; to participate as an effective member on a diagnostic team of mental health professionals which conducts evaluations, treatment planning, and placement for consumers; to participate in one or more programs within the system to provide services; and to do other work as required.
+Under general direction, to provide a variety of advanced level professional treatment and program services to individuals receiving mental health services and their families; to participate as an effective member on a diagnostic team of mental health professionals which conducts evaluations, service/treatment planning, and placement for clients; to participate in one or more programs within the system to provide services; and to do other work as required.

-The Mental Health Specialist series is primarily oriented to performing professional level program services for consumers in the local community.
-Services include: family, group and individual therapy; diagnosis, treatment planning and evaluation, commitment investigation and coordinating treatment or other educational/consultative services with community agencies and programs.
+The Mental Health Specialist series is primarily oriented to performing professional level program services for clients in the local community.
+Services include: family, group and individual therapy; diagnosis, treatment planning and evaluation, and coordinating treatment or other educational/consultative services with community agencies and programs.

 Mental Health Specialist 2 is the advanced working level in the Mental Health Specialist series.
-Incumbents of this class are assigned a broad range of case loads and duties involving sophisticated assessment and treatment procedures, or consisting of severe mental/emotional/behavioral disorders which require a high level of proficiency for effective treatment.
+Incumbents of this class are independent practitioners assigned a broad range of caseloads and duties involving sophisticated assessment and treatment procedures, or consisting of severe mental/emotional/behavioral addiction disorders which require a high level of proficiency for effective treatment.

-This class differs from Mental Health Specialist 1 which is assigned less complex duties or may require closer supervision.
-It further differs from the Mental Health Specialist 3 which acts as a lead worker to staff and provides clinical supervision to mental health professionals.
+This class differs from Mental Health Specialist 1 which is not a licensed Mental Health Professional.
+It further differs from the Mental Health Specialist 3 which acts as a lead worker to staff and provides clinical supervision to lower level mental health professionals.

 Duties may include but are not limited to:

-- Provides planned individual, group and family psychotherapeutic services to consumers and their families; enters and maintains documentation of services provided in electronic clinical record in accordance with OAR and Division procedures.
+- Provides planned individual, group and family psychotherapeutic services to clients and their families; enters and maintains documentation of services provided in electronic clinical record in accordance with OAR and Division procedures.

-- Works as a key member of a diagnostic team consisting of physicians, psychologists, and other mental health professionals ; makes referrals to other community clinics, agencies, or care facilities; reviews consumer status, diagnosis, evaluations, treatment plans, treatment objectives and outcomes with diagnostic team, supervisors and other health care professionals as appropriate; provides case-specific consultation to other staff members, providers, families and/or community agencies; provides clinical consultation to students, volunteers and paraprofessional staff.
+- Works as a key member of a diagnostic team consisting of physicians, psychologists, and other mental health professionals ; makes referrals to other community clinics, agencies, or care facilities; reviews client status, diagnosis, evaluations, treatment plans, treatment objectives and outcomes with diagnostic team, supervisors and other health care professionals as appropriate; provides case-specific consultation to other staff members, providers, families and/or community agencies; provides clinical consultation to students and volunteers.

 - Works as a consultant or trainer to staff, other individuals, other agency personnel, interested community groups or staff at institutions; provides mental health and chemical dependency education and training to other staff, outside professionals, family members and the community; may represent the agency on internal or external committees as appropriate; may act as liaison for specific projects or contract services.

-- May act as a lead worker or supervisor to oversee work of lower level staff, student interns, or volunteers.
+- May act as a field instructor to oversee work of student interns or volunteers.

 - Prepares client evaluations, writes case summaries, reports, and letters and maintains case records; completes program-related assignments as required.

-- Provides crisis assessment and intervention to consumers and residents of Clackamas County and their families via telephone, in clinics or in the community as part of a 24/7 crisis response system.
+- May provide crisis assessment and intervention to individuals receiving services and residents of Clackamas County and their families via telephone, in clinics or in the community as part of a 24/7 crisis response system.